Food Safety Modernization Act Traceability Requirements for Food Production Safety

 A sweeping reform of food safety regulation has occurred.
-This is the most significant reform, for decades.
+This is the most significant reform for food supply chains and, for decades.
 The law is enforced by the FDA, and is called Food Safety Modernization Act (FSMA).
 FDA was given mandatory recall authority immediately, when FSMA was signed into law on January 4, 2011.
-The new law includes significant enforcement tools sought by consumer advocates.
+The new law includes significant enforcement tools and food safety modernization act traceability requirements sought by consumer advocates and high risk food hazard analysis.
 FSMA floor requirements follow the USDA recommendations, and is primarily an enforcement of the pre-existing laws.

 Here is a list of important new provisions, and how they shall impact on food processors.

 Now the FDA has legal authority to order the recall of dangerous foods.
 The FDA can now order a company to recall a food product if there is “reasonable probability the food is adulterated or misbranded” and that its use “will cause serious adverse health consequences or death to humans or animals.”

 For the new law, the FDA first must provide the responsible company with the opportunity to recall the product voluntarily, and cease distribution.
 If the company fails to do this, based on the FDA’s deadline, the FDA may require an immediate recall.
 Any company who does not comply with a recall order is liable for penalties and fees.

 MORE INSPECTIONS FOR PROCESSING FACILITIES

 FSMA allows the FDA to add 2,000 new inspectors.
 FSMA states that the FDA shall increase “frequency of inspections” at all food processing plants.
 High risk identified domestic facilities shall be inspected a minimum of one time by January 4, 2016 and thereafter, at least once every 3 years.
 All other domestic food processing facilities shall be inspected a minimum of one time prior to January 4, 2018, and thereafter, once every 5 years.